loopme/ios-united-sdk/Mediation/IronSource/README.md

 ## Adding LoopMe's IronSource Bridge ##

-Download `ISLoopmeCustomAdapter` and `ISLoopmeCustomInterstitial` classes and move it to `your project`.
+Download `ISLoopmeCustomAdapter`, `ISLoopmeCustomInterstitial` and `ISLoopmeCustomRewardedVideo`  classes and move it to `your project`.

 ## Initialization ##